What is a Regional Spatial and Economic Strategy (RSES)?

 The RSES will be informed by:

-- The National Planning Framework (NPF) – Ireland 2040, economic and other relevant policies of the government, including climate change plans and the ten-year capital investment plan.
+- Project Ireland 2040 – the National Planning Framework and the National Development Plan, economic and other relevant policies of the government, including climate change plans and the ten-year capital investment plan.

-- A Socio- Economic Profile for the region, which has been prepared in collaboration with the All Island Research Observatory (AIRO) in Maynooth University, accompanied by a detailed Map Viewer, as part of our commitment to evidence informed policy making
+- Socio- Economic Profile – a Regional Profile and Map Viewer was prepared for the Region in collaboration with the All Island Research Observatory (AIRO) in Maynooth University, as part of our commitment to evidence informed policy making and evaluation.

-- A Strategic Environmental Assessment, Appropriate Assessment and Flood Risk Assessment process that will inform each stage in the making of the new regional strategy.
+- Strategic Environmental Assessment (SEA) – a parallel SEA, Appropriate Assessment (AA) and Flood Risk Assessment (RFRA) process informs each stage in the making of the RSES.

 Stages in the RSES process